aurelw/craftui/README.md

 9. Enjoy!
 Attach hardware, sofware and whatnot to CraftUI.

 #### TODO
+* [x] Visualize Hull Clouds.
-* An event logging client.
+* [ ] An event logging client. :star:
-* Framelimiting in the main application.
+* [ ] Framelimiting in the main application.
-* Optimize intersection tests.
+* [ ] Optimize intersection tests.
-* Sleep/Standby mode, possible with dynmic framelimiting.
+* [ ] Sleep/Standby mode, possible with dynmic framelimiting.
 Or a special On/Standby Button type.
-* A simple UI for the setup and calibration process.
+* [ ] A simple UI for the setup and calibration process.
 Glue for the individual executables. "zenity" doesn't provide good menus, python3-easygui no longer maintained, alternatives are not available in debian,....
 Possible go for full Python+Qt.